1995parham-teaching/interviews/code-session/README.md

 These questions are hard to implement, so they require your candidate to have coding environment at hands, and you need to check edge cases or even ask him/her to write some test cases.

+## Loan

+Design a loan system which gives people loan, and they can pay it back.
+They must pay back them in time, and they can have more than one loan at the time.

 ## Record Appender

 There is a data file as below.
 We want to read it and then insert it into database.